 While the first Banner Saga set the stage for the end of the world, Banner Saga 2 ups the ante in spectacular fashion.
-With an increasing focus on more volatile, dynamic characters like the Varl berzerker, Bolverk, Stoic adds yet another splash of color to the delightfully dreary world the it has crafted.
+With an increasing focus on more volatile, dynamic characters like the Varl berzerker, Bolverk, Stoic adds yet another splash of color to the delightfully dreary world it has crafted.

 Banner Saga 2 strikes a slightly different tone from its predecessor, adding more mystical elements, and more conflict between characters, but players will once again have to make difficult choices to survive.
 The game continues to raise the stakes leading up to the final battle, after which I was left with burning questions I am impatiently waiting for Banner Saga 3 to answer.